district0x/d0x-libs/browser/district-ui-web3-tx-log/README.md

 In order for transaction log to work properly, you need to pass following data about a transaction under the key `:tx-log` when sending a transaction with [district-ui-web3-tx](https://github.com/district0x/district-ui-web3-tx) module:
 * `:name` Human readable name for a transaction.
 Will be displayed by [tx-name](#tx-name)
 * `:related-href` Href to go to, after user clicks on a transaction in transaction log.
+Either a string or a map:
+`{:name district.page/index
+  :param :foo
+  :query {:x :y}}`

 ```clojure
 (ns my-district.events